-I hope that this information sheet has told you what you need to know before you and your child decide whether or not to take part.
-Your child has been provided with their own information sheet about the project.
-If you have any queries at all about the project or wish to make a complaint please telephone Sharon Dixon on 07990515071 or Sue Ziebland of the Medical Sociology and Health Experiences Research team on 01865 289302.
+I hope that this information sheet has told you what you need to know before deciding whether or not to take part.
+If you have any queries at all about the project or wish to make a complaint, please telephone Ashley White on 07920 502580, or Sue Ziebland of the Medical Sociology and Health Experiences Research team on 01865 289302.